Tuinslak/GFW-URL-checker/README.md

 Mind that it only check HTTP header responses, and doesn't actually check the content of the returned page (e.g. altered page content)

+It's currently running and checking from 3 locations; Belgium, The Netherlands, and China.
+If you want additional countries to be monitored, I will need access to a shell (see below).

 # Submit URLs

 Submit URLs, IPs or domains to <gfw@tuinslak.be>.
 I'll probably create some small submit page in the future.

 # Shells wanted

 I'm looking for additional Unix/Linux shells all around the world (but preferably countries that apply censorship).
 All I need is wget, git and cron installed, 10ish mb quota, and a bit of your CPU time and networking.
 Contact me on the e-mail above.
+These can be ARM shells (such as Guruplug/Sheevaplug).

 # Todo